-Section 5.1 When must we end your membership in the plan?
-Section 5.1 when must we end your membership in the plan:

-We must end your membership in the plan if any of the following happen:

-□ If you no longer have Medicare Part A and Part B.

-- □ If you are no longer eligible for Medicaid.
-As stated in Chapter 1, section 2.1, our plan is for people who are eligible for both Medicare and Medicaid.
-We must notify you in writing that you have a 6 month grace period to regain eligibility before you are disenrolled.
-For more information on the grace period and how it may affect your costs under this plan, please see Chapter 4, Section 1.1. - □ If you do not pay your medical spend down, if applicable. - $\Box$ If you move out of our service area. - □ If you are away from our service area for more than 6 months. - □ If you move or take a long trip, call Customer Service to find out if the place you are moving or traveling to is in our plan's area . - $\Box$ If you become incarcerated (go to prison). - □ If you are no longer a United States citizen or lawfully present in the United States. - □ If you lie or withhold information about other insurance you have that provides prescription drug coverage. - □ If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - □ If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+Section 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan • rship ends, and your new Medicare and Medicaid coverage begins, you must ur medical items, services and prescription drugs through our plan. □Continue to u se our network providers to receive medical care. □Continue to u se our network pharmacies or mail order to get your prescriptions filled. - pitalized on the day that your membership ends, your hospital stay will be ir plan until you are discharged (even if you are discharged after your new ge begins).
+Section 5 We must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
+We must end you r membership in the plan if any of the following happen: □If you no longe er have Medicare Part A and Part B. people who ar have a 6 mont onger eligible for Medicaid.
+As stated in Chapter 1, section 2.1, our plan is for e eligible for both Medicare and Medicaid.
+We must notify you in writing that you h grace period to regain eligibility before you are disenrolled.
+For more the grace period and how it may affect your costs under this plan, please see stion 1.1. □If you do not p ay your medical spend down, if applicable. - t of our service area. from our service area for more than 6 months. or traveling or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area. • incarcerated (go to prison). onger a United States citizen or lawfully present in the United States. □If you lie or wit drug coverage hhold information about other insurance you have that provides prescription . information aff ally give us incorrect information when you are enrolling in our plan and that ects your eligibility for our plan.
+(We cannot make you leave our plan for this we get permission from Medicare first.) • ously behave in a way that is disruptive and makes it difficult for us to provide or you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.)

-- □ If you let someone else use your UnitedHealthcare member ID card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - □ If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.
+□ If you let someone else use your UnitedHealthcare member ID card to get medical care.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)
+If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.